 Applicants must meet UWM Graduate School requirements to be considered for admission to the program.
 Entering graduate students should have a general background in both mathematics and physics; given the intrinsic multi-disciplinary nature of the atmospheric sciences, no specific undergraduate course work is required.
-However, applicants should have an adequate mathematical background that includes calculus, ordinary differential equations, and, as applicable, vector analysis, partial differential equations, and linear algebra.
-Students lacking this background may be admitted provided that the deficiencies amount to no more than two courses.
-Deficiencies must be made up within three enrolled semesters of graduate study.
+However, applicants should have an adequate mathematical background that includes at least three semesters of calculus as well as ordinary differential equations.

-The minimum degree requirement is 30 graduate credits, 12 of which must be in the Atm Sci 7xx sequence, 6 of which will be approved graduate elective credits, and 6 of which will be from either of the Atm Sci 500/950 or Math 601/602 sequences.
-Students must have a major professor to supervise the student’s studies and direct the student in completing thesis research.
-An acceptable thesis will represent an original contribution to knowledge in the atmospheric sciences.
-Students who choose the thesis option must enroll in Atm Sci 990 for the final 6 credits of the required 30 credit total.
+The minimum degree requirement is 30 graduate credits, 12 of which are from Atm Sci courses at the 700-level or above, 6 of which are from approved graduate elective courses, 6 of which are from the Atm Sci 500/700 Statistical Methods in Atmospheric Sciences sequence, and 6 of which are from Atm Sci 990 (Master’s Thesis).
+Students must have a major professor to supervise their studies and direct them in completing thesis research.
+An acceptable thesis represents an original contribution to knowledge in the atmospheric sciences.
 Successful oral defense of the thesis upon its completion is required for graduation.

 - Academic Catalog – Admission Policy and Program Requirements